Stoyanov8/Serviced/README.md

 All of them have generic and non-generic version.

-**Example:** Lets say you want to register a service named "HomeService" with interface "IHomeService" and you want to register it as transient service.
+**Example:** Lets say you want to register a service named "HomeService" with an interface "IHomeService" as transient service.
 ```csharp
 class HomeService: IHomeService, ITransient<IHomeService>
 ```